Maya Menon | Against the Current

 What began as a small online initiative soon grew into a powerful support movement.
 Maya created opportunities for students who couldn’t find jobs during the pandemic.
 Weekly sessions expanded to include yoga, Zumba, counselling, and open conversations about emotional struggles.

 In March 2021, the initiative officially became Mind Empowered.
 Today, Mind Empowered reaches thousands through support groups, awareness programmes, inclusion initiatives, and emotional wellness activities.
 For Maya, every setback in life now makes sense.
-The illnesses, loneliness, failures, delayed opportunities, and struggles were not punishments.
+The obstacles, delayed opportunities, and struggles were not punishments.
 They were redirections.
-Like the spider climbing against the stream, she kept moving upward.
+Like the spider opting for a detour, she kept moving in new directions.
 And in doing so, she became the voice of hope for many others still searching for their own way forward.

 Great!
 You’ve successfully signed up.